nroi/clyde/README.md

 First, we need to create a key which will be used to authorize HTTP POST requests sent by clyde-client to cpcache.
 This key is shared between all clients and servers, so it has to be generated only once.
-The key should not contain any chars that are not suited to be sent in an HTTP request.
+The key should not contain any characters that are not suited to be sent in an HTTP request.
 You can use openssl to generate a suitable key for you:
 ```
 $ openssl rand -hex 25